 Here is a closer look at some of the most common duties and responsibilities associated with this role.

 As stressed by The Balance, the duties of a pharmacist will vary between organizations, and the above list is by no means comprehensive.
 It does provide some insight, however, into what most pharmacists are required to do on a day-to-day basis.

 A high level of education is necessary to qualify as a pharmacist, and all professionals in this field hold an advanced degree.
 As outlined by U.S. News & World Report, the requisite educational qualification to enter the field is a doctorate of pharmacology.
 The Houston Chronicle explained that these programs can run for up to four years and include stints of practical education, wherein candidates are required to gain work experience in a pharmacy setting.

 Upon completion of this program students must then become licensed by the state in which they aim to practice, the Houston Chronicle elaborated.
 This involves studying for and passing exams.
 Pharmacists are also compelled to continually learn about new developments in the field and renew their licenses after set periods of time.
 The intervals at which renewals are required vary between states.

 Salary potential and job outlook

 Given that pharmacists are highly educated and knowledgeable in their field, compensation tends to be generous.
-Careers website Payscale reported that the median nationwide salary for pharmacists is a lucrative $110,507 a year.
+Careers website Payscale reported that the for pharmacists is a lucrative $110,507 a year.
 It is possible, however, to earn even more than this.
 The source noted that the top earners in the field can take home in excess of $130,000 annually.